-The following were elected to State Committee on May 20, 2014 or subsequently appointed.
-CCDC Chair Brian McGinnis is also ex officio a member of State Committee.
-The next election for State Committee will be in May 2018; members serve for 4 years and meet 3 times a year.
+The following were elected to State Committee on May 15, 2018, or subsequently appointed to an opening.
+Members serve for 4 years and meet 3 times a year.
+The CCDC Chair is also ex officio a member of State Committee.
 For more on State Committee see here; for its caucuses, see here.

-Barbara Cooper.
 Barbara E. Cooper lives and serves as a Democratic Committee Person in West Goshen.
 President of AFSCME Local Union 2345 WCU since 1989.
 Delegate to Democratic National Convention 1988, 1992, 1996, 2000, 2008, 2012.
 Served on Democratic State Committee since 1986.
 Two-term Chester County Jury Commissioner.
-Past Secretary to CCDC and Democratic Women’s Club.
-Family includes children and grandchildren as well as many other family members.
+Past Secretary of CCDC and Democratic Women’s Club.
+Family includes children and grandchildren as well as many others.

-Bill Scott.
-Bill volunteered to work for the Chester County Democratic Party for the first time in 1964 – making this his 50th year as an active Chester County Democrat.
+Bill Scott volunteered to work for the Chester County Democratic Party for the first time in 1964, so that he now marks over 50 years as an active Chester County Democrat.
 Previous to that he was a member of Citizens for Kennedy in 1960 and President of the Rutgers College Democrats (New Brunswick).
 Bill has long years of service on both the County and State Committees and on their Executive Committees.
-He has been a District and a Zone Leader, a Delegate to the National Convention, and nominee for County Commissioner.
-Bill is now in his third term on the West Chester Borough Council and has served a term as President of that body.
-He has participated in the campaigns of Democratic candidates in every election cycle.
-As a current member of the State Committee, Bill makes every effort to best represent us.
-He was the only one of our State delegation who voted to endorse Joe Sestak for Senate.
-Although not required, Bill has repeatedly informed us about upcoming State Committee meetings to the extent that he could and he will continue to do so.
-Bill Scott states that the most important reason to vote for him for state Committee is his decades-long service as a precinct Committeeperson.
+He has been a District Leader and Zone Leader, a Delegate to the Democratic National Convention, and nominee for County Commissioner.
+Bill is now in his fourth term on the West Chester Borough Council, on which he served a term as President.
+He has participated in campaigns in every election cycle.
+Bill makes every effort to best represent Chesco Dems and was the only member of our State delegation who voted to endorse Joe Sestak for Senate.

-Hans van Mol.
-Hans, of the next generation of Democratic leadership, respected and trusted by all.
-He values hard work, respect, responsibility, and obligation.
-This forms his commitment to serving all while finding solutions to crucial issues.
+Hans van Mol personifies the younger generation of Democratic leadership.
+Hard work, respect, responsibility, and obligation motivate his commitment to serving all while finding solutions to crucial issues.
 His political background includes his candidacies in 2015 for Chester County Recorder of Deeds and in 2016 for PA House District 157.
 A West Chester University (Music Ed.) grad, he works as an Inventory Manager at JWPepper in Exton.
 He also is a high school band director and Tri-County umpire.
 Hans was the youngest President of the Chester County Pops Orchestra, and presided over their capital campaign, modernized their operations and increased patronage.
 Through efficient budgeting, he enacted a wage increase for each musician.
 A resident of Tredyffrin, he proudly serves the Chester County Democratic Committee as their Parliamentarian.